SymfonyCasts/netgen-layouts/sfcasts/theme-templates.md

 at the bottom, we see the whole tree.
 And if we look closely, ah ha!
 Apparently there's a template called `block/title.html.twig`!

 Layouts itself *also* has a really nice web debug toolbar section.
-Of you go to "Rendered blocks", it shows "Block definition: title", "Text", "List", and "Footer".
+If you go to "Rendered blocks", it shows "Block definition: title", "Text", "List", and "Footer".
 And, as we saw, the Title is rendered by `title.html.twig`.